-- If as a result of over reliance on associates, there is a shortage of senior level permanent consultants to run and manage projects, the outcome can be a greater onus on client management at partner level.
-Consequently partners may spend less time on business development and more on other managerial objectives.
+- If as a result of over-reliance on associates, there is a shortage of senior-level permanent consultants to run and manage projects, the outcome can be a greater onus on client management at the partner level.
+Consequently, partners may spend less time on business development and more on other managerial objectives.

 - Project profitability is reduced.

-- Too many associates on any one project increases the risk of delivery quality and client management problems.
+- Too many associates on any one project increase the risk of delivery quality and client management problems.